FishOfPrey/Salesforce_Conventions/README.md

 ### List, Sets, and Maps

-Because the methods are different on these collections and they also serve different purposes (e.g. Lists can be indexed, used for DML, ...; Sets are good for uniqueness; Maps are directly indexable by key and crucial to bulkification), I like to suffix my collection variables with either List, Set, or Map.
+The three primary (and only) [collection classes](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/langCon_apex_collections.htm) are common candidates for variables.
+While they are all collections their behaviour and methods differ.

+Very roughly:

+* Lists can be indexed and iterated, used for DML
+* Sets are good for uniqueness and SOQL `IN` clauses
+* Maps are directly indexable by key and crucial to bulkification

+As such, it is useful to be able to distinguish the type from the collection variable name.
+This can be accomplised with a suffix of either List, Set, or Map.

-If a List, the List is named with some prefix indicating what is being collected followed by the purpose of the list
+If a List, the List is named with some prefix indicating what is being collected followed by the purpose of the list:

 ```java
 List<Account> accountsToBeUpdatedList; // List to use in DML statement to update Accounts
 ```

-If a Set, the Set is named with some prefix indicating what is being collected followed the purpose of the set
+If a Set, the Set is named with some prefix indicating what is being collected followed the purpose of the set:

 ```java
 Set<ID> opportunityIdsProcessedSet; // Set of OpportunityIds used in a SOQL where clause
 ```

-If a Map, the Map is always named as keyToWhatMap as in..
+If a Map, the Map is always named as keyToWhatMap as in:

 ```java
 Map<ID,Account> accountIdToAccountMap; // Map of account Ids to Accounts